 Growing Different Kinds of Okra Plants

 You might not appreciate being called “spineless,” but it’s an attractive quality for okra plant varieties.
 The most popular of all the different okra plants is Clemson Spineless, one of the types of okra with very few spines on its pods and branches.
-Clemson Spineless plants grow to around 4 feet (1.2 meters) tall.
+Clemson Spineless plants grow to around 4 feet (1.2 m.) tall.
 Look for pods in about 56 days.
 The seeds for Clemson are fairly inexpensive and the plants are self-pollinating.

 Several other okra plant varieties are also popular in this country.
 One that is especially attractive is called Burgundy okra.
 It has tall, wine-red stems that match the veining in the leaves.
 The pods are large, crimson and tender.
 The plant is very productive and gets to harvest in 65 days.